 7. Code of Conduct

 In line with a focus on ethics, an MHRT/C Code of Conduct was recommended by the MHRT/C Redesign Advisory Committee over concerns about instances of or the potential for unprofessional behavior and a lack of ethical guidelines and standards for MHRT/Cs.
-An Ethics Subcommittee convened to lay the foundation for the new Code of Conduct, which will become part of agency contracts in FY19.
-The Code of Conduct to both MHRT I's and MHRT/C's.
+An Ethics Subcommittee convened to lay the foundation for the new Code of Conduct.
+SAMHS has decided to apply the Code of Conduct to both MHRT I's and MHRT/C's.
 A copy of the code can be found here.

 8. Provider Information Webinars